Marcinho (footballer, born 25 March 1981)

-Márcio Ivanildo da Silva (born 25 March 1981), known as Marcinho, is a Brazilian footballer who plays for Cajazeirense as an attacking midfielder.
+Márcio Ivanildo da Silva (born 25 March 1981), known as Marcinho, is a Brazilian footballer an attacking midfielder.

 Club career

 Brazil / Marítimo

 In his country, Marcinho started playing for Campo Limpo and Associação Desportiva São Caetano.
 In January 2004 he joined Clube de Regatas Brasil and then was loaned out to Santos FC, with which he competed in the Série A in the 2004 season, starting in only three of his appearances but contributing relatively to the national championship conquest.

 Marcinho arrived in Portugal in January 2005, signing with C.S.
 Marítimo.
 During his spell in Madeira he never appeared in less than 27 Primeira Liga games when playing complete seasons, his best output being six goals in 29 matches in 2008–09 as his team finished in ninth position; he also competed in that year's UEFA Cup, scoring in a 1–2 first round away loss against Valencia CF (1–3 on aggregate).